Why do dogs slide so much in the house?

 - Paw grips.
 If you want something that doesn’t need reapplying so often, consider paw grips.
 Paw grippers are essentially stickers for your dog’s paw pad, which have anti-slip grips that will help your pup keep their balance.
 We really like these Aqumax adhesive paw grips, because they’re non-toxic, easy to apply, and sticky yet pliable.

 - Hair and nail trims.
 This one’s self-explanatory.
 Imagine you’re trying to walk around the house wearing fuzzy socks.
 It wouldn’t be so easy to stop yourself from slipping.
-By keeping your dog’s paw hair trimmed short, you can help stop them sliding so much on slippery surfaces.
+By keeping your dog’s paw hair trimmed short, you can help stop them from sliding so much on slippery surfaces.
 The same goes for those nails.
 While dogs use their nails to grip properly, they must be kept to a healthy length to keep their posture and positioning correct.
+Make sure you have a professional nail grinder on hand to keep your pup safe while trimming.

 👉 Go to a vet and have them deal with your dog’s fuzzy Grinch feet and long nails if you’re worried about trimming them yourself.
 Groomers can also take care of fuzzy feet.